Cpymadtools

 This is a wrapper around the match_tunes_and_chromaticities function.
 Refer to its documentation for usage details.

-• accelerator (Optional[str]) -- name of the accelerator, used to determmine knobs if variables is not given.
-Automatic determination will only work for LHC and HLLHC.
+• accelerator (str, optional) -- Name of the accelerator, used to determmine knobs if variables is not given.
+Automatic determination will only work for the LHC and HLLHC (accepted case insensitively).
 Defaults to None, in which case the knobs must be provided explicitly through varied_knobs.

-• sequence (str) -- name of the sequence you want to perform the matching for.
+• sequence (str, optional) -- Name of the sequence to perform the matching for.
 Defaults to None, in which case the currently active sequence will be used for the matching.

-• dq1_target (float) -- horizontal chromaticity to match to.
+• dq1_target (float, optional) -- Horizontal chromaticity to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• dq2_target (float) -- vertical chromaticity to match to.
+• dq2_target (float, optional) -- Vertical chromaticity to match to.
 Defaults to None, in which case it will not be a target and will be excluded from the matching.

-• varied_knobs (Sequence[str]) -- the variables names to VARY in the MAD-X MATCH routine.
+• varied_knobs (Sequence[str], optional) -- The variables names to VARY in the MAD-X MATCH routine.
 An example input could be ["kqf", "ksd", "kqf", "kqd"] as they are common names used for quadrupole and sextupole strengths (focusing / defocusing) in most examples.
+This parameter is optional if the accelerator is provided as LHC or HLLHC, but must be provided otherwise.
+Defaults to None.

 • telescopic_squeeze (bool) -- LHC specific.
 If set to True, uses the (HL)LHC knobs for Telescopic Squeeze configuration.
 Defaults to True since v0.9.0.

-• run3 (bool) -- if set to True, uses the LHC Run 3 *_op knobs.
+• run3 (bool) -- LHC specific.
+If set to True, uses the LHC Run 3 *_op knobs.
 Defaults to False.

 Examples